yahandeshapriya/Smart_E-Chemist/README.md

 # Smart E-Chemist
-Smart E-Chemist (Online Pharmacy Management System) gh
+Smart E-Chemist (Online Pharmacy Management System)

 Smart E-Chemist is the name of a business organization, that provides service for consumers in Sri Lanka to fulfil their essential medicines & other health-related products.
 This business organization carried out their business activities through the online platform by using a web application.
 Hence this is basically an Online Pharmacy Management System.